Purdue University

 Workshop: Nitrogen Fate Shapes Agriculture's Sustainable Future

-We welcome you to register for the Nitrogen Fate Shapes Agriculture's Sustainable Future workshop, a one-day event sponsored by the Purdue Institute for a Sustainable Future (ISF) and the Oak Ridge Associated Universities (ORAU) innovation partnerships grant program.
+The Nitrogen Fate Shapes Agriculture's Sustainable Future workshop is a one-day event sponsored by the Purdue Institute for a Sustainable Future (ISF) and the Oak Ridge Associated Universities (ORAU) innovation partnerships grant program.

 Join us on September 19th, 2025 for a full day of engaging sessions, keynote address, and meaningful networking opportunities.